 The swim system in Coast swim spas are much the same as Arctic’s, with one exception.
 Coast swim spas use wide “river” jets rather than the round jets that Arctic use.
 While these jets do spread out the current over a wider area than a round jet, they lack swim fins.
 This means that they still produce a turbulent, frustrating swim.

-Although Swim Ways comes close to Hydropool in some respects, the V-Twin jets and current control systems mean that Hydropool swim spas still produce the best swimming experience of the bunch.
+The V-Twin jets and current control systems mean that Hydropool swim spas produce the best swimming experience of the bunch.

 WHICH SWIM SPA BRAND IS BEST?